 If so, chances are you’re spending too much on food.

-So…How, then, do you decide on what is an appropriate amount to budget?
+How do you decide on what is an appropriate amount to budget?

 Well, you set a benchmark, try it on for size, and then adjust it after you’ve worked with it for a couple of months.

-If you are buying for one person and can afford to spend that much on food, that amount would be a good place to start.
+If you are buying for one person and can afford to spend that much on food, that amount would be an excellent place to start.

 Have I budgeted too little for food?